Canada (1800 ship): Voyages

 Canada left Port Jackson on 12 November 1810 bound for China.
 For her voyage from China Canada was again under contract to the EIC.
 She was at Bocca Tigris, the estuary of the Pearl River, on 25 February 1811.
 She reached Macao on 25 March and left there on 2 April.
 From Macao she reached St Helena on 23 July and arrived at Long Reach on 2 October.

 Lloyd's Register for 1812 showed Canada with M. Graves, master, and her trade as London-Jamaica again.
 The next year her trade was London-Quebec.

+In 1813, the British East India Company (EIC) had lost its monopoly on the trade between India and Britain.
+British ships were then free to sail to India or the Indian Ocean under a licence from the EIC.
+Canada's owners applied for a licence on 21 July 1814, and received the licence that day.

 Under the command of John Grigg, on her third convict voyage, she sailed from Cork on 5 December 1814, and arrived at Port Jackson on 5 August 1815.
 On the way she stopped at Sierra Leone where she joined Francis and Eliza and the two sailed together to Cape Town, arriving on 12 May.
 They stayed there for some three weeks before sailing together for New South Wales.
 Canada had embarked 160 male convicts, four of whom died on the voyage.
 Canada left Port Jackson on 25 October 1815 bound for Batavia.

 Again under Grigg's command, Canada on her fourth convict voyage sailed from Cork on 21 March 1817 and arrived at Port Jackson on 6 August.
 She carried 89 female convicts, all of whom survived the voyage.

 Canada left Port Jackson on 24 October 1817 bound for Batavia.

 Under the command of Alexander Spain, on her fifth convict voyage, she sailed from London on 23 April 1819 and arrived at Port Jackson on 1 September.
 She carried 135 male convicts, two of whom died on the voyage.